jgauffin/Griffin.Data/README.md

 <img src="https://ci.appveyor.com/api/projects/status/github/jgauffin/griffin.data?branch=master&svg=true" />

-Version 2.0 is work in progress, most features are in place but not fully completed.
+Version 2.0 is a work in progress; most features are in place but still need to be completed.

 Lightweight object/relation mapper (ORM) and data mapper.

-This library is based on the assumption that the write part of an application (changing state) is fundamentally different from the read part (presenting information from the user).
+This library assumes that the write part of an application (changing state) is fundamentally different from the read part (presenting information from the user).

 ## The write side

-The write site usually fetches one or more buinsess entities (domain entities), modify them and then persist their changes.
-A ORM is perfect for this as all entities are well defined and each entity is usally represented by a single table in the database.
+The write site usually fetches one or more business entities (domain entities), modifies them, and persists in their changes.
+An ORM is perfect for this as all entities are well-defined, and each entity usually represents a single table in the database.

-This ORM does not require any changes to your entities (no setters are required).
-There is a scaffolder that can generate everything required (entities, mappings etc).
-Collection properties can even be `IReadOnlyList<YourChildEntity>` to protect the state in your entities.
+This ORM does not require any changes to your entities (no setters are necessary).
+A scaffolder can generate everything needed (entities, mappings etc).
+Collection properties can even be IReadOnlyList<YourChildEntity> to protect the state in your entities.

 Highlights: